-Multicultural Family Resource Society 9912-106 St. #20, Edmonton, AB T5K 1C5 The MFRS has parent-child programs for immigrant and refugee families in their first language.
-There are groups for these ethno-cultural communities: Chinese, Eritrean/Ethiopian, Filipino, Karen, Oromo, Sudanese, Somali, French-speaking African, and Eastern European.
-There is a group for parents and a group for children.
-If you want to join a program, contact your local settlement service provider to For more information or to register: Phone: (780) 938-1771 Email: june@mfrsedmonton.org Website: mfrsedmonton.org learn the schedule for your group.
-There are in person and online options for some ethno-cultural groups.
+Multicultural Family Resource Society (MFRS) Edmonton Intercultural Center 9538-107 NW Edmonton, AB T5H 0T7 MFRS has parent-child programs for immigrant and refugee families in their first language that provide social networking opportunities and build parents' knowledge and skills around topics identified by participants.
+There are groups for these ethno-cultural communities: Chinese/Chinese Special Needs, Eritrean/Ethiopian, Eritrean/Ethiopian Special Needs, Filipino, Karen, Oromo, Sudanese, Somali, French-speaking African, and Eastern European.
+There are activities for parents and children.
+For more information, contact June.
+For more information or to register: Phone: (780) 938-1771 Email: june@mfrsedmonton.org Website: mfrsedmonton.org